ms-iot/content/en-US/win10/tools/Webb.md

 ###Connect to Web-based device management through your browser

-1. Using your favorite browser, enter the IP address into the address bar
+1. Enter the IP address into the address bar.
+Add :/8080 onto the end.

 	![Browser IP]({{site.baseurl}}/images/webb/browser_ip.png)